polyfy/polylith/readme.md

   in the interface, a simplification is to pass in what comes after `&` as a `list` to the implementing function.
 - Testing is simplified by allowing access to implementing namespaces from the `test` directory.
   Only the code under the `src` directory is restricted to only access the `interface` namespace.
-  The check is performed when running the `check` or `info` command or performed by the `githook`.
+  The check is performed when running the `check` or `info` command or via the `githook` if that is enabled.
 - All functions can be declared public.
 This improves testability and the debugging experience.
-  When stopping at a breakpoint to evaluate a function, we don't need to use any special syntax to access it, because it's not private, resulting in one less problem to care about.
+  When stopping at a breakpoint to evaluate a function, we don't need to use any special syntax to access it, because it's not private.
 - If using a `function` in two components that implement the same interface, all definitions must be `function`.
 The same goes for `macros`.
 The reason for this restriction is that functions are composable, but macros are not, which could otherwise cause problems.